netjson/netjson/docs/source/who.rst

 L. Aaron Kaplan
 ^^^^^^^^^^^^^^^

-He contributed to get the work on the RFC started and helped to get funding from the `CONFINE EU project <https://confine-project.eu/>`_.
+He co-founded the interop-dev group to work on networking software interoperability issues and contributed to get the work on the NetJSON RFC started.
+He also helped to get funding from the `CONFINE EU project <https://confine-project.eu/>`_.

 Unix user since 1992, freebsd user since 1993, he studied maths & computer sciences